JohnHCarlson/JimmyBot/README.md

 # About

-## What is JamieBot?
+## What is JimmyBot?

-JamieBot is a custom discord bot that I wrote to add features and automate tasks for use in some small / local discord servers.
-Jamie contains (and is planned to contain even more) features that are possibly useful in the server you and your friends hang out in and also some features that are probably not useful for you.
+JimmyBot is a custom discord bot that I wrote to add features and automate tasks for use in some small / local discord servers.
+Jimmy contains (and is planned to contain even more) features that are possibly useful in the server you and your friends hang out in and also some features that are probably not useful for you.

-## Who is Jamie?
+## Who is Jimmy?

-Jamie is just a robot with a name that begins with J. Any references to other people name Jamie are purely coincidental and have no bearing on figures that exist outside of the internet.
-I reserve the right to rename Jamie to Justin, Jordan, James, Jasmine, ~~Jackson~~, Jameson, or Josephine at any time.
+Jimmy is just a robot with a name that begins with J. Any references to other people name Jimmy are purely coincidental and have no bearing on figures that exist outside of the internet.
+I reserve the right to rename Jimmy to Justin, Jordan, James, Jasmine, ~~Jackson~~, Jameson, or Josephine at any time.

 ## Features